moazzamalirind/GCD_BugFlowExperiment/README.md

 4. The updated values will updated the tradeoff graph in the worksheet.
 Note: Additional calculations in the worksheet are for later stages.

 **Figure 5**
-1. Within same Excel file "Graph.xlsx" you will see a worksheet named "Hydrograph_H0".
-This worksheet has hydrographs for different number of steady low flow days scenarios with 0.83 MAF (V2) release volume and zero offset release (H1).
-2. You are only required to replace the values in the blue highlighted cells.
-Those values are releases that can be found in "Sat-Sun-Weekday_August.xlsx" under parameter RStore.
-You have to set Offset column to H1 and tot_vol to V2.
-3. Copy releases from the Value column and paste those in Hydrograph_H0 worksheet within the Graphs.xlsx.
-The hydrograph on the right will be updated.
-Extra: Worksheet Hydrograph_H1000 is provided as example of Hydrographs with 1000 CFS offset release.

 **Figure 6**
 1. Import the August18_PriceDiff.gms file into GAMS IDE (same procedure as defined in Figure 4).
 Now within the code you have to set different energy prices i.e. only active one pricing set for "Energy_Rate" parameter and save its results.
 In the code move down to line: 94 "Energy_Rate(Days,p)".
 You will see three energy price sets (Current, Half, and Zero).
 Your task is to active only pricing set by placing *infront of $ontext and $offtext.
 When the set will be actived then you will see the prices turned into green from gray color.
 The next is to scroll down at the bottom of the code where it says "following part of code creates gdx and excel output file..".
 You have to only active the chunk of code depending on which pricing set you have activated above.
 Run the model for each set of pricing (Current, Half, and Zero) seperately.